poojasrinivass/prediction-and-optimization/README.md

-# Digital VLSI Design - Algorithm Based Project
+# Digital VLSI Design - Model Based Project
 - Implementation of 5 different Machine Learning Models to predict the Leakage and Delay values of a given Technology for a specific circuit.

 #### Pooja Srinivas - 20171403